rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 As you can see partitions aren't that difficult to reason about.
-The key is to remember that the values stay consistent relative to the nodes that it can communicate with.
+The key is to remember that the values stay consistent relative to the nodes that the coordinator can communicate with.
 If 2 nodes split off to form a sub-cluster then any requests to those 2 nodes will be consistent in regards to that sub-cluster.
 This may be undesirable in certain circumstances so Riak recently added the query parameters `PW` and `RW` which say that in order for a write or read to succeed it must reach a certain number of unique nodes.
 For example, given the sub-cluster of 2 a `PW=3` would fail because only 2 nodes can be reached.